blueset/project-sekai-ctf-eana/ppc-ktane/README.md

 # Console Port Pro

-– Hey Miku, since you’ve already done the porting, can you write an AI sovling the game for me?
+– Hey Miku, since you’ve already done the porting, can you write an AI solving the game for me?
 – Well, it shouldn’t be hard.
 I’ll give it a try.
 – Cool.
 Here’s the game you need to solve.
 I made some changes so that you won’t cheat manually.
 – Hmm...